g2116201/QLens/README.md

     - `MLP_Layer/`: Houses the figures associated with the MLP layer of the trained Sentihood Transformer.

 ### Amazon Books Folder
-The `Amazon_Books/` folder contains experiments conducted on the [Amazon Books](https://aclanthology.org/D19-1018.pdf) subset of the larger Amazon Review dataset.
+The `Amazon_Books/` folder contains experiments conducted on the [Amazon Books](https://aclanthology.org/D19-1018.pdf) recommendation dataset, a subset of the larger Amazon Review dataset.
 Substructure:

 **Jupyter Notebooks**:
 - `001_Books_Model_Training.iypnb`: Prepocesses a subset of the 50,000 most active users to 5-core and trains a Transformer (self-attentive sequential recommender) with one encoder block on the resulting corupus.